StanfordVL/iGibson/igibson/examples/README.md

 - ros: how to run ROS with iGibson as if it is the real world.
 - scenes: how to load interactive and non-interactive scenes, how to use domain randomization (of object models and/or texture), and how to create a tour video of the scenes.
 - vr: how to use iGibson with VR.
-- web_ui: how to start a web server that hosts iGibson environments
+- web_ui: how to start a web server that hosts iGibson environments.